 “What…What does that mean?”
 Laura asked, her voice quivering.

 “The universe is imploding.
-Everything is moving backwards.
+Everything is moving backward.
 At this rate, we have only moments before we’re back to where we were before The Big Bang.”

 Laura didn’t say anything.
 Tears welled up in her eyes.
 Werner was overwhelmed with fear.
 The apocalypse was rushing toward them and was only moments away.
 But looking at Laura gave him an idea.